IDN Catalogue Profile - Specification

 JSON-LD is a convention for the use of JSON data that can represent RDF data.
 It is a modern syntax used by modern Web systems for data transfer.

-This example JSON-LD has been converted from the Turtle data above and can be back-converted perfectly.
+This example JSON-LD has been auto-converted from the Turtle-formatted data and can be back-converted perfectly.

 XML is still commonly used as a format for metadata but care must be taken here: RDF/XML, a specific formulation of XML, must be used for XML data, not general-purpose XML.

-The following RDF/XML has been generated from the Turtle example above.
+The following RDF/XML has been auto-converted from the Turtle-formatted data.

 All standard RDF formats may be used.
 As a guide, those able to be handled by the RDFLib code library are fine.